How to Add a PDF Link in Google Sheets (Link PDFs to Cells Easily)

 • HYPERLINK formula - useful when you already have a column of URLs.

-• Drive Explorer Pro add-on - the practical option when you have many files or need to upload from your computer.
+• Drive Explorer Pro add-on - the practical option when you have multiple files or need to upload from your computer.

 Table of Contents